Close Menu

 UnblemishedFree from marks or damagePhysical or moralFocuses on the absence of damage or stains

-See also Understanding the Opposite of Distorted: A Complete Guide
+See also Opposite of Outcast: A Complete Guide to Finding the Positive Counterpart in Society and Language

 Why Is Using "Unsullied" Important?
 The Significance